 We’ve all heard of IQ and EQ.
 But there is also a measure of our spiritual capabilities.
 Here are 12 signs that you have high spiritual intelligence.

-Spiritual intelligence doesn’t necessarily relate to our religious beliefs.
+This type of intelligence doesn’t necessarily relate to our religious beliefs.
 It is more concerned with our inner peace, balance and our understanding of the world.

 To be spiritually intelligent does not always mean believing in things like angels or the power of crystals.
 It is more about understanding that there is more to life than materialism and egotistic needs.